Ragnarstefanss/Big-Data-Project1/README.md

 are dynamically adding new nodes.

 ## Python script
 The python script serves two purposes.
 First, it has asserts to validate fingertable and extent ownerships.
 Second, it processes the stats file produces in Scala and creates plots from it.
+It requires the `result.txt` file that our Scala program reduces to work.

 ## How to run
 We used [Metals](https://scalameta.org/metals/) to build, run and debug the project.
 The most simple way to run this is using